Small living room with dining area layout

 • Use a light wood or white dining table

-• Choose sheer curtains so light can pass through
+• Keep curtains sheer so light can pass through

-• Add plants near the window for a fresh, airy feel
+• Add a couple of plants near the window

 Small Apartment with Window-Side Dining Area